 Do most psytrance DJs/producers make a decent living?

-Honestly, it depends on a lot of things.
-Your location, your name in that specific country, how long you have been playing for, and so on.
-After the crisis in 2008, there was a very big slump in artist salaries and a lot less of parties happening around the world.
+Max Peterson: Honestly, it depends on a lot of things.
+Your location, your name in that specific country, how long you have been playing for etc. … After the crisis in 2008, there was a very big slump in artist salaries and a lot less of parties happening around the world.